JsonDoe/fnkRigTool/README.md

 ## 📄 License

-MIT License (or insert your studio's custom license)
+MIT License

 ---

 ## 📬 Contact

-Developed by **[Your Name or Studio]**
+Developed by **Julien Miternique**
+Special thanks to **Emilien Blancquaert** for his participation to the fabrication of the various Rig Modules and to my teacher **Guillaume Baratte** for his Frankenstein Tool logic and inspiring to develop this tool.
-For support, bug reports or contributions, please contact: your.email@domain.com
+For support, bug reports or contributions, please contact: julienmiternique.pro@gmail.com